ayebear/ayebear-website/games.md

 #### MVP 2

+After some feedback was received from MVP 1, I made many changes, fixes, and design improvements.
+Players are no longer killed by water and light (maybe some future things like spikes will do this).
+Players were also redesigned to replace mirrors and wall blocks.
+Players can swim in water, and are able to push sand, allowing for lots of interesting and intuitive edge cases and mechanics.

+**TO BE RELEASED SOON**

 #### MVP 1

 A new take on replacing life points.
 This version changes the concept of the player into a standard game entity, allowing for any number of players.
 Kept the color states from MVP 0.5.
+Added sand/water as the new terrains.
+Water and light "kill" players, turning them into ghosts.
+Ghosts can only interact with other ghosts.

+The other significant change in this version were the dynamic rule blocks.
+Whenever a rule block is hit with a beam of light, it changes the rules of all entities with the same color.

 #### MVP 0.5